Table of Contents

 Scabies is a contagious skin disease caused by itch mite (Sarcoptes scabiei) parasites.
-In Indian Ayurvedic medicine System scabies can be treated using purified sulfur by using it externally on affected area.
+In Indian Ayurvedic medicine System scabies can be treated using purified sulfur by using it externally on the affected area.
 Treatment of scabies needs several precautions as it is very contagious.
 Scabies is most common among household members and sexual partners of affected individuals.

 In people with compromised immune systems and malnutrition, scabies can be an extensive disease of skin thickening and a scaly rash.

 A local application made from Gandhaka described in classical texts of Ayurveda can check the infection and reduce the spread of scabies.

 Gandhaka ointment is an effective preparation made form Gandhaka(Purified sulfur), Tila oil ( sesame oil) and Siktha (bee wax).

 Siktha: Bee Wax Obtained from bees